evilsocket/xray/README.md

     xray -shodan-key yadayadayadapicaboo... -domain fbi.gov

-## TODO

-Session support is not complete: once session is restored, DNS bruteforcing should start from last line.

 ## License

 This project is copyleft of [Simone Margaritelli](https://www.evilsocket.net/) and released under the GPL 3 license.